The Wheeler Bequest Award

 The Wheeler Lecture is given as part of a normal meeting of the Historical Group of the RSC, and published as an Occasional paper which is distributed free to members with the Newsletter.
 The Lecture is given approximately every two years.

-The committee has agreed that the next two Wheeler Awards of the RSC Historical Group are to be as follows:
+The committee has agreed that the next two Wheeler Awards of the RSC Historical Group are to be:

-Dr Mary Archer (University of Cambridge), the lecture to be given at our symposium commemorating George Porter in October 2020;
+- Dr Mary Archer (University of Cambridge), the lecture to be given at our forthcoming event commemorating George Porter.

-Dr Sally Horrocks (University of Leicester), her lecture to be given at our planned symposium in Women in Chemistry in 2021.
+- Dr Sally Horrocks (University of Leicester), her lecture to be given at our forthcoming event Women in Chemistry.

 Full details of both Wheeler Lectures, including title, will appear in due course.